dylibso/chicory/docs/docs/usage/2-host-functions.md

 No matter what source language that your Wasm module was written in, it will be able to call this Java function when needed.

-It is called a **host** function, because it is written in the language of the **host** (in this case, a JVM).
+It is called a **host** function because it is executed in the environment of the **host** (in this case, a JVM).
 As opposed to any other Wasm function, a **host function** is _unrestricted_ and it may interact with the surrounding environment in any arbitrary way.
 This let you effectively escape the sandbox.